Gain the tools to begin a personal financial plan and explore careers in investing

 Dr. Patrick Convery

 Assistant Adjunct ProfessorDr.
-Patrick Convery teaches econometrics for undergraduates and MAE students.
-He also teaches corporate finance and mathematical finance as well as an MAE elective in applied big data.
+Patrick Convery is an Adjunct Assistant Professor of Economics at UCLA.
+He teaches econometrics for undergraduates and MQE (Master of Quantitative Economics) students.
+He also teaches corporate finance and mathematical finance as well as an MQE elective in applied big data.
 In all his teachings, he emphasizes a fundamental and intuitive understanding of core principals along with an understanding of applications to the real world.
 His research leverages his academic and applied background in data science and statistical signal processing with applications to understanding and forecasting financial and energy markets.
 He also has a passion for value investing.

 Introduction to Investments Summer Institute FAQ